billkarsh/SpikeGLX/Markdown/UserManual.md

 >The mod operation is just the remainder when dividing j by N. For example, 7 mod 3 = 1.

+#### Screen Saver and Power Settings

+Use the following computer settings to guard against interruption during prolonged data acquisition runs (running on batteries is discouraged):

+Screen saver settings group:

+* Screen saver: (None).

+> Note 1: The screen saver settings are a control panel and you can get there by typing 'screen saver' into a control panel search box.
+Screen saver is a program that draws entertaining animation on your otherwise black screen.
+The running of this class of programs disrupts acquisition.
+Turn that off.

+> Note 2: In the power settings you can set the time until the screen turns off.
+This is a safe option.
+It shouldn't affect anything except that you may have to log in again after the screen blanks.

+Power plan settings:

+> Keep drilling down until you find the following advanced power plan options:

+* Put the computer to sleep: Never.
+* Hard disk/Turn off hard disk after: Never.
+* Sleep/Sleep after: Never.
+* Sleep/Allow wake timers: Disable.
+* USB settings/USB selective suspend setting: Disable.
+* Intel(R) Graphics Settings/Intel(R) Graphics Power Plan: Maximum Performance.
+* PCI Express/Link State Power Management: Off.
+* Processor power management/Minimum processor state: 100%.
+* Processor power management/System cooling policy: Active.
+* Processor power management/Maximum processor state: 100%.

+> Tip: For some settings, 'Never' might not appear as a choice.
+Try typing either 'never' or '0' directly into the box.

 --------